-Also, Morgan and Ford pose a severe problem to Houdini's theory which considers these money emperors as great actors based on the fact that their deeds qualify them to enter history books.
-Absurdly, it seems that Houdini's theory meets the notions of Ford and Morgan but the truth is that it lacks dialectical dynamism and does not consider moral codes for both Ford and Morgan are two narcissistic first personas who underrate human beings and turn them into neglected third personas.
+Absurdly, it seems that Houdini's theory meets the notions of Ford and Morgan but the truth is that both Ford and Morgan are two narcissistic first personas who underrate human beings and turn them into neglected third personas.
+Worse, their practices and philosophies, to employ G. Thomas Courser's ideas, make the others vulnerable in two dimensions.
+First, they abuse and exploit people and second they misrepresent people by speaking "for" them and "about" them without their awareness (2004, x).
 As such, Houdini's theory and the notions of Morgan and Ford challenge Wander's "Third Persona," which, grounded in ethical roots, emphasizes the emancipation of "human potential" (Wander 205) and the acknowledgement of the oppressed social voice.
-In other words, Wander does not come to glorify first personas or morally improve their behavior.
+Unlike them, Wander does not come to glorify first personas or morally improve their behavior.
 Rather, his target is the neglected third personas, whether groups or individuals who have been historically deprived of human rights, or have been biased against due to their age, sexual preference, gender, citizenship, race, or religion (Lucaites, Condit, and Caudill, 1999 370).
+Similarly, Courser's major concern is with the ethics of representing vulnerable subjects and fight situations "that render subjects vulnerable."
+These situations "range from the age-related (extreme youth or age) and physiological (illnesses and impairments, physical or mental) to membership in socially or culturally disadvantaged minorities" (Couser 2004, xii).
+Judith Butler, too, inveighs against attempts of annulling human life and supports Emmanuel Levinas' call for "a struggle to keep fear and anxiety from turning into murderous action" (Butler 2006, xviii.)

-The list of the second group of characters include Houdini, Coalhouse Walker, Mother's Younger Brother, Father, and Nesbit, some of whom are derived from real life or history.
-If Houdini's principles are employed, they are supposed to be great actors.
-However, they are portrayed as people who are engaged in a fierce struggle to enhance their own roles and be great actors but end up with achievements less than they desire.
+The list of the second group of characters includes Houdini, Coalhouse Walker, and Evelyn Nesbit, all of whom are placed in settings that render them vulnerable.
+They are all members in socially or ethnically underprivileged subgroups.
+Houdini's vulnerability is caused by his membership in the middle class.
+That is why the rich always humiliate him despite his accomplishments; Coalhouse Walker's vulnerability rises from his ethnic belonging and Evelyn Nesbit's is caused by her poverty and gender.
+According to Houdini's principles, they are supposed to be great actors since their achievements were recorded in historical documents.
+However, they are portrayed as weak, helpless people who are engaged in a fierce struggle to enhance their own roles and be great actors but end up with achievements less than they desire.
 This suggests that Houdini's theory does not real imply that entering history books is the criterion for good acting.
-Rather, it is the ability to attain the rank of a first persona who employs a playwright's consciousness on multitudes of neglected people without being subject to their influence.
-Houdini's theory of acting does not deal with hidden ugly tracks leading to history: Walker's victimization, Evelyn's defeat and Houdini's failure reveal the ugliness of its politics, and the abuse of technology represented by Morgan and Ford.
+Rather, it is the ability to attain the rank of a first persona who employs a playwright's consciousness on multitudes of neglected or vulnerable people without being subject to their influence.
+In other words, it is the talent to shield oneself against vulnerability and at the same time to create conditions making others vulnerable, i. e. to impose roles on others.
+Houdini's theory of acting avoids showing the horrible situations of vulnerability or hidden ugly tracks leading to history.
+Houdini's failure, Walker's victimization, and Evelyn's defeat reveal the ugliness of its politics, and the abuse of technology represented by Morgan and Ford.